 - Nutritional intake, lifestyle factors, illnesses, substance use, smoking and/or chest-impact accidents may also IMPACT your timing for replacement

 - Be sure you live a healthy lifestyle to sustain your surgery results for as long as possible

 - Keep your skin in good condition by having good nutrition and wearing the recommended BRA (going without a bra after breast surgery MAY harm your results)

 If you have no issues with your implants, and regularly attend annual follow up appointments, then at about the 10 years mark, your Surgeon may request an MRI or other assessment to help investigate the durability of your implants (in place).

-- Please submit a confidential Enquiry Form below OR phone a Patient Care Coordinator during business hours on (03) 8849 1444.
+Please contact us if you have any questions below or you can phone a Patient Care Coordinator during business hours on (03) 8849 1444.